H.R. 5885: GAIN AI Act of 2025

 U.S. AI developers and data-center operators

-Trusted United States Person companies
+Companies that qualify as a Trusted United States Person

 Who is affected by H.R.
 5885?

-Semiconductor manufacturers and exporters
+Semiconductor makers and exporters

-Foreign entities tied to countries of concern
+Foreign buyers tied to countries of concern

 Multinational firms with concern-country investors

-Federal export control officials
+Federal export-control officials

 HR5885 Legislative Journey